Our unique analysis of the bills Vandergriff sponsored and cosponsored provides insight into his position in the House of Representatives.

 Each dot in the chart below was a member of the House of Representatives in 1984.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Vandergriff is shown as a purple triangle. (analysis methodology)

-Vandergriff was the primary sponsor of 1 bill that was enacted:
+Vandergriff was the primary sponsor of 2 bills that were enacted:

 - H.J.Res.
 545 (98th): A joint resolution designating the week of September 16 through 22, 1984 as “Emergency Medicine Week”.